 QuickPost - Posting Paper EOBs

-QuickPost is a valuable tool for clinics that need to post their own EOBs (Explanation of Benefits) or remittances from their clearinghouse.
+QuickPost is a valuable tool for practices that need to post their own "paper" EOBs (Explanation of Benefits) or remittances from their clearinghouse.
 This guide will walk you through the process of accessing and using Quick Post to efficiently post payments and denials in one screen.
 By following these steps, you can streamline your billing operations and ensure accurate record-keeping.

 Accessing QuickPost